Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: p -form gauge theories, their duality and their asymptotic charges

-where $H$ is the $(p+1)$-field strength form of the $p$-form gauge field $B$.
+where $H$ is the $(p+1)$-form field strength of the $p$-form gauge field $B$.
 The equations of motion, in coordinates, are

-The description in a gauge invariant lagrangian framework of $p$-form fields was motivated by the possibility of a $p$-form electromagnetism, i.e. a gauge theory whose gauge field is a $p$-form.
-It is interesting to note \cite{Henneaux:1986ht} that the authors show that this extension of standard Maxwell theory is compatible with spacetime locality only if the gauge group is the abelian $\mathrm{U(1)}$.\\ The gauge transformation of the $p$-form is parameterized by a $(p-1)$-form $\epsilon$, indeed removing one box from the Young tableau of the $p$-form we get the Young tableau of a $(p-1)$-form.
+The description of $p$-form fields in a gauge-invariant lagrangian framework was motivated by the possibility of a $p$-form electromagnetism, i.e. a gauge theory whose gauge field is a $p$-form.
+It is interesting to note \cite{Henneaux:1986ht} that the authors show that this extension of standard Maxwell theory is compatible with spacetime locality only if the gauge group is the abelian $\mathrm{U(1)}$. \\ The gauge transformation of the $p$-form is parametrized by a $(p-1)$-form $\epsilon$.
+Indeed, removing one box from the Young tableau of the $p$-form yields the Young tableau of a $(p-1)$-form.
 The gauge transformation, in coordinates, is then

-this is the first level of the gauge for gauge redundancy typical of exotic gauge theories.
-Indeed, we can eliminate one box from the Young tableau of the $(p-1)$-form gauge parameter, getting a $(p-2)$-form parameterizing the gauge transformation of $\epsilon$.
-These steps repeat up to a gauge for gauge level parameterized by a $0$-form, i.e a scalar.
+This is the first level of the gauge-for-gauge redundancy typical of exotic gauge theories.
+Indeed, we can eliminate one box from the Young tableau of the $(p-1)$-form gauge parameter, obtaining a $(p-2)$-form that parametrizes the gauge transformation of $\epsilon$.
+These steps repeat until reaching a gauge-for-gauge level parametrized by a $0$-form, i.e. a scalar.

-In order to discuss asymptotic symmetries at future null infinity we introduce Bondi coordinates $(u,r,\{x^i\})$ where $u:=t-r$ and the set $\{x^i\}$ contains $D-2$ angular variables parameterizing the $(D-2)$-dimensional sphere $S^{D-2}$ at null infinity.
-In the following we will refer to the angular variable indexes simply as $i,j,k,... \ $ .
-Minkowski line element in these coordinates is
+In order to discuss asymptotic symmetries at future null infinity of Minkowski spacetime, we introduce Bondi coordinates $(u,r,{x^i})$, where $u := t - r$ and the set ${x^i}$ contains the $D-2$ angular variables parametrizing the $(D-2)$-dimensional sphere $S^{D-2}$ at null infinity.
+In the following, we will refer to angular indices simply as $i, j, k, \ldots \ $.
+The Minkowski line element in these coordinates is given by

 where $\gamma_{ij}$ is the unit $(D-2)$-sphere metric.
 Metric components are

 and the non-vanishing Christoffel symbols are